ipoom-jeong/gaudi-lab/_members/ipoom_jeong.md

   email: ipoom@yonsei.ac.kr
 ---

 Ipoom Jeong is an Assistant Professor in the Department of System Semiconductor Engineering at Yonsei University.
-His research interests include energy-efficient CPU/GPU Microarchitectures, high-performance system architectures, near-data processing, and emerging interconnect technologies.
+His research focuses on energy-efficient CPU/GPU Microarchitectures, high-performance system architectures, near-data processing, and cutting-edge interconnect technologies.

 <!--
 He earned his Ph.D. degree from the Department of Electrical and Electronic Engineering at Yonsei University in 2020.
 His research expertise encompasses roles such as a Hardware Engineer in the Memory Business division at Samsung Electronics (2020-2021), a Research Professor in the School of Electrical and Electronic Engineering at Yonsei University (2021-2022), and a Postdoctoral Research Associate at the University of Illinois Urbana-Champaign (2022-2024).